Bider-Man/Hyprland-Config/README.md

 I'm doing this in my free time, so as you can expect it'll be slow to update (major updates at least).

 Any criticism is also welcome :D

+# Installation Process

+Just make sure to have hyprutils and yay already installed before running the script.
+Everything else should be installed without any problems.